diyabedi/Tiny-Transformer-LLM/README.md

 # Tiny-Transformer-LLM
 This project implements a minimal Transformer architecture from scratch to perform next-token prediction on the Tiny Shakespeare corpus.
+The Transformer, introduced in the seminal "Attention is All You Need" paper (Vaswani et al., 2017), revolutionised natural language processing by relying entirely on self-attention mechanisms without recurrent connections.

+The goal of this project is to build and train a lightweight Transformer-based language model from scratch using the Tiny Shakespeare dataset.
+The problem is framed as a next-token prediction task, where the model must predict the next token in a sequence given all preceding tokens.
+Everything, including a BPE Tokenizer is built from scratch and then compared the results with official BPE Tokenizer library to see the accuracy of the model.